-The Center for Innovation in Teaching and Learning is pleased to announce the 2016-2017 Digital Scholarship Faculty Fellowship grant.
-The Fellowship will provide $5,000 to full-time faculty (of any rank or any discipline) who want to use digital tools in their research and/or present their scholarship in a digital form.
+The Fellowship provides $5,000 to full-time faculty (of any rank or any discipline) who want to use digital tools in their research and/or present their scholarship in a digital form.
 The Fellowship will support the planning stage of a project and will result in a prototype or proof of concept.

 Successful applicants for the Digital Scholarship Faculty Fellowship will collaborate with Library and Technology Services staff and focus on one or more of the following:

 Applicants are asked to identify additional funding resources available for their project and outline a plan of work for the grant year and beyond.
 Final digital projects should be intended for broad dissemination, without fees or limitations.
 The Fellowship will support release time*, stipend, and/or a graduate assistant.
 The Fellowship does not support the following: creation or conversion of a scholarly journal, conferences or professional meetings, acquisition of computer equipment or software, preparation or publication of articles or textbooks.
-The deadline for applications is December 14, 2015.
-Awards will be announced in February 2016 for work beginning in July 2016 and ending on or before June 30,2017.
 At the conclusion of the funding period, Fellows will present their work at a campus-wide Center for Innovation in Teaching and Learning event.

 Contact Julia Maserjian at email@example.com with questions.